 Approved speed limit changes for Northland and Auckland

-In December 2023, the Director of Land Transport (DoLT) approved the following speed limit changes in Northland and north Auckland:
+In December 2023, the Director of Land Transport (DoLT) approved the following speed limit changes in the Auckland-north Auckland speed review project:

 - SH1 Pukenui to Kaitaia (changes effective from 4 March 2024) [PDF, 1.1 MB]